 When you apply to buy a shared ownership property, we will ask to check your credit history as part of the application process and so will any mortgage lender too.

-A poor credit history can mean that your application is turned down by us or your mortgage lender.
+A poor credit history can result in your application is turned down by us or your mortgage lender.
 You may also find yourself paying a higher rate of interest on your mortgage and other loans you apply for.

 How we check your credit history